InVisionApp/studio-create-artboard-example/README.md

 Example creating an artboard node in Studio.

+## Issue

+Font support does not work as expected.

 Font defaults to Arial and does not render the correct font weights.

 ## Installation